-And so – I am still feeling my way around how to express this issue.
-Although I have fought not to let aggression towards me as a child affect the present, moving back to Newcastle meant that those old fears began to affect all aspects of my life.
+Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss online.
+And so – although I have fought not to let aggression towards me as a child affect the present, moving back to Newcastle meant that those old fears began to affect all aspects of my life.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.

-I can only hope that some good will come of my making this post, and that these methods may be helpful to some readers.
-My advice is not to share it on public social media platforms such as Twitter, as trolls can and will undo the work of twenty years in half an hour if you let them.
-Remember that this is entirely their problem and not yours.
-Hopefully social media safety people will realise this eventually and toughen up their responses.
+I hope that some good will come of my making this post, and that it may be helpful to some readers.
+My advice is not to share your journey on public social media platforms such as Twitter, as trolls can undo the work of twenty years in half an hour if you let them.

 I somehow missed the sad news that my fellow student in Group XVIII at Motley Theatre Design Course and sharer of my birthday – Paul Brown, passed away in November 2017.
 I think all the students in Group XVIII were aware of his other worldly talents as he worked away diligently in the corner of our studio at the Riverside Studios in Hammersmith.
 What I had to learn about design, Paul already knew.
 My thoughts are with his family and friends.